mahakamcloud/netd/README.md

 1. Download the base vagrant box or build one.

-    To build the base box, run the following commands:
+    To build the base box, run the following commands from `netd` directory:

     ```
     cd vagrant/base_box